marissashey/writing/writing.md

             boy lines the street with shavings
             boy is the crowd favorite

-            ''ni kan ta you duo e du--
+            "ni kan ta you duo e du--
-            look how vicious he is!''
+            look how vicious he is!"

             the old man smiles toothily
             i line up at his truck